swyxio/brain/A - Writing/Draft - How To Thought Lead.md

 	- aspirational response
 		- - Ralph Waldo Emerson -Our chief want is someone who will inspire us to be what we know we could be
 	- humorous response
-	- define small set of questions evertone wants
+	- define small set of questions everyone wants
 		- sam Altman qtns https://overcast.fm/+BlzHpk4FQ/50:08
 		- grand challenges
 			- There are other grand challenges, like curing cancer, achieving 100% renewable energy, or unifying physics.
 Some fields have entire sets of grand challenges, such as [David Hilbert’s 23 unsolved problems](https://en.wikipedia.org/wiki/Hilbert%27s_problems) in mathematics, which laid down the gauntlet for the entire 20th century.